iamzaidakbar/Netflix3.0/README.md

 - used lazy loading along with suspense
 - added customer hook for conditional bg color of header
 - used useMemo to prevent form re-rendering components
-- used debouncing to handle mouseover api call
+- used debouncing to handle mouseover api call to improve the performance.